-- 1. For each tariff period, the transmission system operator or the national regulatory authority, as relevant, depending on the party responsible for setting the transmission tariffs, shall publish the information on the following: - (a) the allowed revenue or the target revenue of the transmission system operator; - (b) the transmission services revenue, the treatment of the auction premium and, where the transmission system operator functions under a non-price cap regime, the following information on the reconciliation of the regulatory account related to the previous tariff period, where relevant:
+- 1. For each tariff period, the transmission system operator or the national regulatory authority, as relevant, depending on the party responsible for setting the transmission tariffs, shall publish the following information on the following: related to the provision of transmission services: - (a) the parameters of the applied primary cost allocation methodology as detailed in Article 6 and the information on the applied secondary adjustment(s); - (a) the allowed revenue or the target revenue of the transmission system operator; - (b) the transmission services revenue, the treatment of the auction premium and, where the transmission system operator functions under a non-price cap regime, the following information on the reconciliation of the regulatory account related to the previous tariff period, where relevant: - (i) the actually obtained revenue, the under- or over-recovery of the allowed revenue and the part thereof attributed to the regulatory account; - (ii) the reconciliation period, the incentive mechanisms implemented, the applied mitigating measures. - (b)(c) the parameters of the applied primary cost allocation methodology as detailed in Article 6, and the information on the applied secondary adjustment(s) and, where it is not used as a parameter of the primary cost allocation methodology, the entry-exit split;

-- (i) the actually obtained revenue, the under- or over-recovery of the allowed revenue and the part thereof attributed to the regulatory account; - (ii) the reconciliation period, the incentive mechanisms implemented, the applied mitigating measures. - (c) the parameters of the applied primary cost allocation methodology as detailed in Article 6, the information on the applied secondary adjustment(s) and, where it is not used as a parameter of the primary cost allocation methodology, the entry-exit split; - (d) transmission tariffs applicable at each entry and each exit point or at each group of points, as relevant: - (i) the reserve prices for standard capacity products for firm capacity, the formulas for their calculation and, if these formulas include multipliers or seasonal factors, justification for introducing such multipliers and seasonal factors; - (ii) the reserve prices for standard capacity products for interruptible capacity and the formulas for their calculation; - (iii) the charges set out in Article 4(2), if any, and the information related to their derivation; - (iv) the prices applicable at points other than interconnection points and the information related to their derivation. - (e) charges for dedicated services charged to specific network users and at specific entry or exit points and the description of how these charges were derived. - 2.
-In an entry-exit system where more than one transmission system operator is active, the information referred to in paragraph 1 shall be published as follows: - (a) where the national regulatory authority(-ies) took a decision in accordance with Article 5(4)(a), the information shall be published on an aggregated level for all those transmission system operators; - (b) where the national regulatory authority(-ies) took a decision in accordance with Article 5(4)(b), the information shall be published individually per transmission system operator. - 3.
-The information referred to in paragraph 1 shall be published via a standardised table.
-The standardised table shall consist of three columns, namely the indication of the information item, the respective value in the applicable units and, if necessary, other details.
-Each of the information items shall be indicated in a separate row of the standardised table.
+- (c)(d) different transmission tariffs applicable at each entry and each exit point or at a each group of points, as relevant:, and the applicable information related to their derivation, including: - (i) the reference prices; - (i) the reserve prices for non-yearly standard capacity products for firm capacity, the formulas for their calculation and, if these formulas include multipliers or seasonal factors, justification for introducing such multipliers and seasonal factors; - (ii) the reserve prices for standard capacity products for interruptible capacity and the formulas for their calculation; - (iii) the charges set out in Article 4(2), if any, and the information related to their derivation; - (iii)(iv) the prices applicable at points other than interconnection points and the information related to their derivation.; - (iv) the charges referred to in Article 4(4) and (5). - (e) charges for dedicated services charged to specific network users and at specific entry or exit points and the description of how these charges were derived. - (d) where relevant, the information on the reconciliation of the regulatory account related to the previous tariff period, including: - (i) the actually obtained revenue, the under or over recovery of the allowed revenue and the part thereof attributed to the regulatory account, - (ii) the reconciliation period, the incentive mechanisms implemented, the treatment of the auction premium, the applied mitigating measures. - 2.
+In an entry-exit system where more than one transmission system operator is active, the information referred to in paragraph 1 shall be published as follows: - (a) where the national regulatory authority(-ies) took a decision in accordance with Article 5(54)(a), the information shall be published on an aggregated level for all those transmission system operators; - (b) where the national regulatory authority(-ies) took a decision in accordance with Article 5(54)(b), the information shall be published individually per transmission system operator.